 Mechanisms and principles underlying organic contaminant transformations in the ambient environment.
 Topics include hydrolysis, oxidation/reduction, direct and indirect photolysis, and reactions with disinfectant chemicals.
 Reactions will be considered in context of both natural (e.g. surface water and cloudwater) and engineered (e.g. drinking water, wastewater, and groundwater remediation) systems.
 Approaches will include both qualitative (reaction mechanism and product identification) as well as quantitative (reaction kinetics and stoichiometry) aspects of environmental reaction chemistry.

-Graduates will be prepared for careers with organizations including environmental protection agencies, research institutes, private companies, and consulting firms.
-Graduates will also be well positioned for graduate studies in environmental science, chemistry, public policy.
+Graduates will be prepared for careers with organizations including environmental protection agencies, research institutes, private companies, consulting firms and others.
+Graduates will also be well positioned for graduate studies in environmental science, chemistry, public policy and other areas.